-It examines how WLM activists called upon cultural and creative business activities to help promote their aims despite feminists’ general antipathy and sometimes hostility to capitalist methods and ideologies.
+It examines how activists called upon cultural and creative business activities to help promote their aims despite feminists’ general antipathy and sometimes hostility to capitalist methods and ideologies.

 - The Virago archive, containing materials relating to the business of publishing and major women’s writers from Antonia White to Maya Angelou.